bluehat/privacy_and_freedom/digital_freedom.markdown

  1. Note that by default your conversation is also logged by google, but you can turn this off by turning on "OTR"...
 Note that this OTR has nothing to do with the algorithm discussed earlier and just disables logging.
- 1. A third part can see that you are talking, only google can see who you are talking to.
+ 1. A third party can see that you are talking, only google can see who you are talking to.

 Results: Weak authentication, weak encryption, poor anonymity